Stephen's label for the statue of Horatio Nelson, "the

 battle, and he conducted a very public affair with a married

 woman.
-The second detail contributes to Stephen's curiously
+The adultery contributes to Stephen's curiously

 sexualized story of two old maids gazing up at the statue, and